nieksand/pman/README.md

 This was written as a hobby project and because I finally had time to explore Python3.
 It should be fine for low-value credentials, but if you are dealing with serious threat scenarios, consider alternatives.
+Also use 2 factor authenticiation with a separate device whenever possible.

 Vault contents are protected using Fernet.
 This encrypts using AES128 in CBC mode and authenticates using HMAC/SHA256.
 Fernet's secret token comes from a